Who are we looking for?

-To apply for a position at the Department of Mines and Petroleum, please use the online application system available on our apply for a graduate position page.
+To apply for a position at the Department of Mines, Industry Regulation and Safety, please use the online application system available on our apply for a graduate position page.

-To apply for a position at the Department of State Development (DSD), please use the online application system available on the DSD Graduate Opportunities page.
+To apply for a position at the Department of Jobs, Tourism, Science and Innovation (JTSI) please use the online application system available on the JTSI Graduate Opportunities page.

-To apply for a position at the Department of Regional Development, please use the online application process located on the Jobs WA website (search for Department and position).
+To apply for a position at the Department of Primary Industries and Regional Development, please use the online application process located on the Jobs WA website (search for Department and position).

 - The application process What is the department looking for and how to submit the best application?

-- Apply now Applications for the 2017 graduate program will open in August 2016
+- Apply now Applications for the 2018 Graduate Program will open in August 2017

 - The selection process What is the process once the application has been submitted?